RobustFieldAutonomyLab/la3dm/README.md

 # Learning-Aided 3D Mapping
 [![Build Status](https://travis-ci.org/RobustFieldAutonomyLab/la3dm.svg?branch=master)](https://travis-ci.org/RobustFieldAutonomyLab/la3dm)

 A suite of algorithms for learning-aided mapping.
 Includes implementations of Gaussian process regression and Bayesian generalized kernel inference for occupancy prediction using test-data octrees.
+A demonstration of the system can be found here: https://youtu.be/SRXLMALpU20

 ## Overview